Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets: Simulation Results and Validation

-The comparison of the control energy index reveals that NPV-DeePC achieves superior tracking performance while consuming energy comparable to other data-driven methods.
+The comparison of the control energy index shows that NPV-DeePC achieves superior tracking while consuming energy comparable to other data-driven methods.
 In contrast, the MPC controller, despite consuming $40\%$ less control energy, failed to match the tracking performance of the other controllers.
-Regarding computational cost, NPV-DeePC had a mean CPU time of approximately $0.2 ~ \text{sec}$, which was about twice that of Neural DeePC but significantly lower than DeePC.
-The MPC, by contrast, had the lowest computational cost, with a mean computation time of just $5 ~ \text{ms}$.
+Regarding computational cost, NPV-DeePC achieved a mean CPU time of approximately $\bar{t}_{CPU}=60~\text{ms}$, which, while higher than Neural DeePC ($13~\text{ms}$), remained significantly lower than standard DeePC.
+Importantly, this moderate overhead enabled NPV-DeePC to deliver substantially improved tracking accuracy, while maintaining practical real-time feasibility.
+By contrast, MPC achieved the lowest computation time of $5~\text{ms}$ but at the expense of degraded tracking performance.

 A closer analysis of the DeePC results reveals that when the tip-to-surface distance increases to 5 mm between $t=30$ sec and $t=40$ sec, tracking performance improves, yielding negligible error.
 To further investigate the impact of tip-to-surface distance on control performance, a series of simulations were conducted under noise-free conditions, each with a fixed distance ranging from $2$ to $7$ mm.
 The resulting RMSE values, shown in Fig. \ref{fig:RMSE}, demonstrate that NPV-DeePC consistently achieved the best performance across all distances.
-Furthermore, As the distance increased beyond 4 mm, DeePC generally outperformed neural DeePC, reaching a peak at $d = 5$ mm and suggesting a trend toward more linear system behavior at these distances.
+Furthermore, as the distance increased beyond 4 mm, DeePC generally outperformed neural DeePC and achieved its best performance at $d = 5$ mm, suggesting increasingly linear system behavior at larger distances.
 However, the performance of neural DeePC can be further enhanced by leveraging a physics-guided subspace neural network architecture, as proposed in \cite{lazar2023nonlinear}.
 This architecture integrates a parallel linear model with a neural network, enabling the model to effectively learn the underlying linear behavior.